walidzakaria/ProfitabilityTool/README.md

 - 512 MB of RAM or more.
 - 4.5 GB of available hard disk space (x86) or more.
 - 4.5 GB of available hard disk space (x64) or more.
-- For maintanance a [DevExpress WinForms](https://www.devexpress.com/products/net/controls/winforms/) is needed & [VS.NET](https://visualstudio.microsoft.com/vs/).
+- For maintenance a [DevExpress WinForms](https://www.devexpress.com/products/net/controls/winforms/) is needed & [VS.NET](https://visualstudio.microsoft.com/vs/).

 ## Software License
 Commercial Software.
 Copyright to [FTI Touristik GmbH](http://www.fti.de/).